laizk/yelp-dataset-analytics/PROJECT_JOURNEY.md

 ## 🧱 Structure and Naming

--   Use role-based service names (`serving-api`, `analytics-api`) instead of framework names so the intent is clear even as the stack evolves.
+-   Use role-based service names (`serving-api`, `analytics-api`) so the codebase maps cleanly onto the data architecture layers: ingestion + operational serving vs BI/OLAP querying.
--   Keep folders aligned with domain boundaries (serving, analytics, batch, storage, UI) to make ownership and deployment responsibilities obvious.
+-   Align top-level folders with pipeline stages (streaming, batch, storage, analytics, UI) to reflect data flow from raw events → lakehouse → serving + dashboards.
--   Treat naming as part of the architecture: clear paths reduce onboarding time and prevent accidental coupling between OLTP and BI concerns.
+-   Treat naming as part of the architecture: clear paths reduce onboarding time and keep OLTP, batch, and BI responsibilities from bleeding into each other.
+-   Consolidate and prune regularly (e.g., keep notebooks under analytics, remove stale roots) so the repository stays navigable as the platform grows.

 ## 🔮 Next Steps